Volume Level Backup Control

 • They will not be visible in the Volume Level Backup Control.

-• Examples include USB drives and other external storage.
+• This includes USB drives and other external storage.

 • They are identified and treated the same as normal drives within most systems.